cchudzicki-ocw-testing/11.255-spring-2021/content/pages/syllabus.md

 ### Negotiating Partner Feedback

 Each student will be paired up at the beginning of the semester.
-After each RPS exercise, each student will provide a one-to-two-paragraph feedback (or a set of comments and suggestions) to her/his partner via email and copy Lidia.
+After each RPS exercise, each student will provide a one-to-two-paragraph feedback (or a set of comments and suggestions) to her/his partner via email and copy the instructors.

 ### Guidelines for Scenario Leaders